 It should be emphasized that adherence to the principle of the primacy of speech overwriting does not imply a lack of interest in, still less contempt for, written languages.
 Nor does it necessarily imply that the written language is wholly derivative.
 Traditional grammarians were concerned more or less exclusively with the standard, literary language; and they tended to disregard, or to condemn as ‘incorrect’, more informal or colloquial usage both in speech and writing.

-Also, they often failed to realize that the standard language is from a historical point of view, merely that regional or social dialect which has acquired prestige and becomes the instrument of Administration, education and literature.
+Also, they often failed to realize that the standard language is from a historical point of view, merely that regional or social dialect that has acquired prestige and becomes the instrument of Administration, education and literature.
 Because of its more widespread use, by a greater number of people and for a wider range of activities, the standard language may have a richer vocabulary than any of the co-existent ‘sub-standard’ dialects, but it is not intrinsically more correct.
 The distinction between language and dialect is commonly drawn on political grounds.

 Traditional grammar was developed based on Greek and Latin, and it was subsequently applied with minimal modifications and often uncritically to the description of a large number of other languages.
 But there are many languages which, in certain respects at least, are strikingly different in structure from Latin, Greek and the more familiar languages of Europe and Asia.

-One of the principal aims of modern linguistics has therefore been to construct a theory of grammar which is more general than the traditional theory – one that is appropriate for the description of all human languages and is not biased in favour of those languages which are similar in their grammatical structure to Greek and Latin.
+One of the principal aims of modern linguistics has therefore been to construct a theory of grammar that is more general than the traditional theory – one that is appropriate for the description of all human languages and is not biased in favour of those languages which are similar in their grammatical structure to Greek and Latin.